mdrakibhasanrc/Identify-low-converting-devices/README.md

-### Problem Statment
+### How This Query Help you

 Different devices (mobile, desktop, tablet) have varying levels of engagement and conversions.
 If certain device categories underperform, businesses may lose revenue due to usability issues, slow speed, or poor experience.

-### Short Description

 This SQL query analyzes user behavior and conversion performance for mobile, desktop, and tablet users.
 It calculates key metrics such as total users, purchases, item quantities, purchase revenue, and conversion rates.

 ### Why It Matters

-Identifies which devices drive the most conversions and revenue.
+i) Identifies which devices drive the most conversions and revenue.

-Helps businesses prioritize improvements for underperforming device categories.
+ii) Helps businesses prioritize improvements for underperforming device categories.

-Supports data-driven decision-making for UX and marketing strategies.
+iii) Supports data-driven decision-making for UX and marketing strategies.

 #### Copy This SQL Code and Paste your Bigquery SQL Editor & Use Your Own GA4 Dataset Replace the sample dataset: